semaphoreci/docs/docs/ci-cd-environment/aws-support.md

 }
 ```

-The policy above are needed for the following operations:
+The policy above is needed due to the following operations:

 - Building the AWS EC2 AMI with Packer
 - Bootstrapping the AWS CDK application